wqding/Neural-Net-Minus/README.md

 Why?
 Because I was interested in the topic and I wanted to gain a deeper understanding of the vanilla neural network.

-...at least that was why I started, and eventually I was too invested to not finish.
+...at least that was why I started.
+Once I realized the huge task I had taken on, I simply couldn't bear the thought(and the hit to my ego) of not finishing after I've invested so much time already.

 To use the library:
 1. Move the Neural_Net_Minus.py file to your project directory